Jaroslav Jeroným Neduha

+Jaroslav Jeroným Neduha (7 August 1945 – 25 November 2024) was a Czech singer-songwriter.

+Biography

-Jaroslav Jeroným Neduha (born 7 August 1945 in Česká Lípa) is a Czech singer-songwriter.
-In 1967, he appeared in Juraj Herz's film Kulhavý ďábel and subsequently became a professional actor of small roles.
+In 1967, he appeared in Juraj Herz's film Kulhavý ďábel and subsequently became a professional actor in small roles.
 He then starred in several other films including Jiří Suchý's Nevěsta where he also sang.
 He formed Extempore in 1970, originally a folk band that later transformed into a rock band (1974).
-He left the band 1978.
+He left the band in 1978.
 In 1983, he was forced to leave Czechoslovakia.
 He then lived in Vienna until 1990 when he returned to Czechoslovakia and reformed Extempore.
 In 2016, he released his memoirs Životaběh.

-He is the older brother of Jiří Neduha.
+Neduha died on 25 November 2024, at the age of 79.
+He was the older brother of Jiří Neduha.